Go Back Up

 Cost savings KPIs measure the effectiveness of procurement activities in reducing costs.
 They help organizations understand the financial impact of procurement strategies and identify opportunities for further cost optimization.
 Tracking these KPIs is crucial for improving profitability and ensuring efficient use of resources.

-Cost Reduction
+Cost Avoidance

 Supplier Performance KPIs

-Supplier performance KPIs evaluate the reliability, quality, and efficiency of suppliers.
-These metrics are important for ensuring that suppliers meet contractual obligations and deliver goods and services that meet the organization's standards.
-Monitoring supplier performance helps in maintaining high-quality inputs and minimizing disruptions in the supply chain.
+Supplier performance KPIs evaluate the reliability, quality, and efficiency of your suppliers.
+These metrics helps you to ensure that suppliers meet contractual obligations and deliver goods and services that meet the organization's standards.

 On-Time Delivery